Hawk Tuah Meaning: The Viral Phrase Explained

 Background: The Viral Origins of Hawk Tuah

-The phrase shot to fame after a TikTok video went viral in June 2024.
-In it, a confident woman was interviewed by content creator Tim & Dee TV.
+The phrase gained popularity after a TikTok video went viral in June 2024.
+In it, a confident woman was interviewed by content creators Tim & Dee TV.
 Her line, “You gotta give ‘em that hawk tuah, was delivered with exaggerated sass and sound effects.

 The video exploded on TikTok and X (formerly Twitter), and within days: